phil-opp/blog_os/blog/post/double-faults.md

 }
 {{< / highlight >}}

-We first set the descriptors to `empty` and then update them from inside the closure.
+We first set the descriptors to `empty` and then update them from inside the closure (which implicitly borrows them as `&mut`).
 Now we're able to reload the code segment register using [`set_cs`] and to load the TSS using [`load_tr`].

 [`set_cs`]: https://docs.rs/x86/0.8.0/x86/shared/segmentation/fn.set_cs.html
 [`load_tr`]: https://docs.rs/x86/0.8.0/x86/shared/task/fn.load_tr.html

-Now we that we loaded a valid TSS and interrupt stack table, we can set the stack index for our double fault handler in the IDT:
+Now that we loaded a valid TSS and interrupt stack table, we can set the stack index for our double fault handler in the IDT:

 {{< highlight rust "hl_lines=8" >}}
 // in src/interrupt/mod.rs